SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 ===============
 SlyEdit is a message editor that I wrote in JavaScript for Synchronet, which can mimic the look and feel of IceEdit or DCT Edit.
-SlyEdit also supports customization of colors via theme files.
+SlyEdit also supports customization of colors via theme files, cross-posting into other message areas, text search, and file import & export (works with files on the BBS machine, and is enabled only for the sysop).

 The motivation for creating this was that IceEdit and DCT Edit were always my two favorite BBS message editors, but in a world where 32-bit (and 64-bit)